 A beginner's guide to Mexico's Caribbean coast

 If you're looking for the perfect combo of beach vibes, local culture, lively entertainment and wonderful wildlife then our beginner's guide to Mexico's Caribbean coast will give you the overview you need to plan your very own dream holiday to Mexico.
-Discover which resort is right for you before booking with Thomson, which departs from airports across the UK including Birmingham, Glasgow, Manchester and London.
+Discover which resort is right for you before booking with TUI, which departs from airports across the UK including Birmingham, Glasgow, Manchester and London.
 So don your sombrero and become one of the 32 million tourists who'll choose to spend their holidays sipping margaritas in Mexico - aribba!

 Guide to Mexico's Caribbean coast: getting started

 One of the first things you'll notice when you're planning your trip to Mexico's Caribbean coast is that the region seems to have quite a few other names - the Yucatan Peninsula, Quintana Roo, and the Mayan Riviera are all mentioned in most holiday guides to Mexico's Caribbean coast, but what do they all mean?
 It can be quite confusing for anyone who's new to Mexico, until you have a chance to wrap your head around the area's unique geography and understand the variety of atmospheres and activities on offer along the coast for different types of holidaymaker.